yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 ## Foresee

 PHP communicates with MySQL through a connector.
-2 of them exist : libmysql or mysqlnd. libmysql is developed by Oracle, while mysqlnd is developed by the PHP team.
+2 of them exist : libmysql or mysqlnd. libmysql is licenced by Oracle, while mysqlnd is under the PHP licence.
+Both code bases are mostly maintained by Oracle employees.
 If a user wants to communicate with MySQL using the PHP language, this latter publishes 3 APIs in this goal : ext/mysql, ext/mysqli and ext/pdo_mysql.

 ![libmysql](../../../img/php-mysql-com/php-arch-libmysql.png)